egberts/egberts.github.io-src/content/articles/bridge-systemd-HOWTO.md

 LinkLocalAddressing=no
 ```

-All ethernet interfaces binded to `br0` must not have DHCP or an
+All Ethernet interfaces binded to `br0` must not have DHCP or an
 IP address associated as the bridge requires an interface to
 bind to with no IP:, modify the
 corresponding /etc/systemd/network/MyEth.network